OmarMoataz/creative_outlet/README.md

 Here's the old creative outlet webapp: http://creativeoutlet.herokuapp.com/

-If at any point in the future, these links don't work because hosting is expensive :)

-Here are a few screenshots of what the app looks like:
+If at any point in the future, these links don't work because hosting is expensive, here are a few screenshots of what the app looks like:

 Homepage: